moefh/bleepscript/doc/bytecode.md

 ## Execution

-The user asks to call a given global function with a given array of arguments.
+The user asks to call a given named function with a given array of arguments.

-1. Get the instruction pointer `IP` from the `global_functions` map.
+1. Get the value of the function name from the environment, and call its method `call()`.

+2. `Value::call()` for a bytecode-compiled function (type `Value::BytecodeClosure`
+   [TODO: change name??]) checks the number of arguments passed
+    the function's `IP` and the number of

 2. Read the number of parameters expected by the function from `instructions[IP]`, and check if it matches the number of arguments given.